ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net8/how-to-1.md

 ![fig2](Figures/02.png)

 By default, the table summarizes the performance test results.
-You can see each performance test's execution time and statistics (mean, median, minimum, maximum, and standard deviation) which gives you a comprehensive overview about code performance.
+You can see each performance test's execution time and statistics (mean, median, minimum, maximum, and standard deviation) which gives you a comprehensive overview of code performance.